 There are many things to do in Brighton for a day trip.
 Visitors can explore the historic Royal Pavilion, stroll along the famous pier, and visit the vibrant North Laine area.
 For lunch, there are many great restaurants to choose from, but one recommended option is the vegan-friendly Food for Friends.
 In the evening, visitors can enjoy live music at one of the many bars and clubs in the city.

 Other tips worth sharing include visiting the nearby South Downs National Park for stunning views and hiking opportunities and checking out the Brighton Museum and Art Gallery for a glimpse into the city’s history and culture.
 Overall, Brighton is a fantastic destination for travelers looking for a lively and exciting place to visit.

-Oxford revolves around its prestigious university of the same name, and Oxford university had a long, rich history, and a world-known reputation for over 900 years.
-While students, professors, and academics filled Oxford, tourists flock to this place to soak in the classic architecture and intellectual vibe.
+Oxford revolves around its prestigious university of the same name, and Oxford University had a long, rich history, and a world-known reputation for over 900 years.
+While students, professors, and academics fill Oxford, tourists flock to this place to soak in the classic architecture and intellectual vibe.

-Oxford University and City Tour are a classic and it’s a walking tour covering all the essentials, the walking tour starts at 10:45 am and 1 pm daily.
-Of course, there’s nothing wrong to explore Oxford on your own, and at your own pace.
+Oxford University and City Tour is a classic and it’s a walking tour covering all the essentials, the walking tour starts at 10:45 am and 1 pm daily.
+Of course, there’s nothing wrong with exploring Oxford on your own, and at your own pace.

 Check out the Carfax Tower (the Center), the Christ Church (the symbol of the University), the University Botanic Garden, Magdalen College, Siant Mary the Virgin Church, New College, All Souls College, Radcliffe Camera, Sheldonian Theatre, Bodleian Library, and more.